tsunrise/ByteScissor/readme.md

 image.png.7.part
 ```

 Suppose one has the first, fourth, fifth, and sixth fragments.
-To merge the file into `merged.png`, use the following commend:
+To merge the file into `merged.png`, use the following command:

 ```bash
 $ byteScissor merge -o merged.png -i ./image.png.1.part ./image.png.4.part ./image.png.5.part ./image.png.6.part